Robustness Measures in Distributionally Robust Optimization: Literature Review

+The regularized SAA approximation shows that DRO induces a tradeoff between expected cost and the robustness measure (WCS) induced by the uncertainty set.
+The uncertainty set family can then be chosen according to the sensitivity control most appropriate for the problem.
+To our knowledge, this approach to selecting the uncertainty set family has not been discussed in the literature.

-The size of the uncertainty set also has a substantial impact on the solution of the DRO problem and several approaches have been suggested in the literature for doing this.
-One approach is to include the true generative model with high probability \cite{ben2013robust,BGK,BGK-SAA,del2010,duchi2021statistics,gup1,lam2016robust,LamZhou}, where the confidence levels (e.g., $90\%$, $95\%$, or $99\%$) and the uncertainty set family are primitives of the model.
-Size in \cite{esfahani2018data,kuhn2019wasserstein} is selected so that the in-sample worst-case expected cost upper bounds the out-of-sample expected cost with high probability; in \cite{Brown2012satisfycing} it is chosen so that the worst-case in-sample cost is below an acceptable user-specified target.
-One concern with having confidence levels as primitives is that they are chosen independent of the data and the objective function.
-There is, however, no reason to expect that a $95\%$ confidence level, say, has anything to do with good out-of-sample performance.
-Indeed, examples in \cite{gotoh2021calibration} show that out-of-sample expected reward with confidence levels like $90\%$, $95\%$, or $99\%$ can be low.
-There is evidence that $42\%$ is the answer in many applications \cite{adams1995hitch}.
+With regard to its size $\varepsilon$, several approaches have been proposed.
+It can be chosen so that the uncertainty set contains the true generative model with high probability \cite{ben2013robust,BGK,BGK-SAA,del2010,duchi2021statistics,gup1,lam2016robust,LamZhou} where the confidence levels (e.g., $90\%$, $95\%$, or $99\%$) and the uncertainty set family are primitives of the model.
+It can be selected so that the in-sample worst-case expected cost upper bounds the out-of-sample expected cost with high probability \cite{esfahani2018data,kuhn2019wasserstein} or that the worst-case in-sample cost is below an acceptable user-specified target \cite{Brown2012satisfycing}.
+One concern with having confidence levels as primitives is that they are chosen independent of the data and the objective function is that there is no reason to expect that a $95\%$ confidence level, say, has anything to do with good out-of-sample performance.
+Indeed, examples in \cite{gotoh2021calibration} show that out-of-sample expected cost with confidence levels like $90\%$, $95\%$, or $99\%$ can be high and that $42\%$ is the answer in many applications \cite{adams1995hitch}.